armcknight/colloquial-swift/README.md

 	- number of test functions

 - metrics and normalization
-	- encode violations of api guidelines
+	- encode conformance/violation of api guidelines
 	- remove and see how more similar different libraries become

 ### Results